 - Knead the dough until it becomes elastic, and retracts it shape when pulled out.
 Depending on your experience this could take just a few minutes or a little longer.
 Roll into a ball.

 - Oil the inside of your Instant Pot with olive oil, and set the dough ball inside.
 Cover the pressure cooker with a plate or lid.
 DO NOT USE THE PRESSURE COOKER LID.
 If you use the pressure cooker lid, it may become permanently stuck on.

-- Press the yogurt button, and set for 30 minutes.
+- Press the yogurt button, and set for 30 minutes on the normal setting.
 Once complete, remove the dough, and knead for a few minutes to punch down.
 Return to the Instant Pot to rise on the yogurt setting for another 30 minutes.
-If you find the dough doesn't rise as you expect which should be double or triple due to a cooler house then just punch down and knead one more time.
-Then repeat another 30 minutes on the yogurt setting in the Instant Pot.

 - For the third rise, knead the dough and form into loaves.
 Cover with a clean towel, and place in a cold oven for one hour.

 - Once done make a few slashes in the top of the loaves with a small sharp knife.
 Brush the top of the loaves with water.
 Bake for about 25 minutes in a preheated 450-degree oven.
 Once done remove, and brush with butter.

 - Serve immediately, or store in an airtight container or bag for a few days.
 This can also be frozen for up to one month.